Gun Club Hill Barracks

 Gun Club Hill Barracks are barracks in King's Park, or in Jordan, Hong Kong formerly used by British Army garrisons during British colonial rule.
 The military began using the area shortly after 1860 when the British acquired Kowloon.
 The barracks are bounded by Austin Road, Jordan Path, Gascoigne Road and Chatham Road South.

-The barracks are currently occupied by the People's Liberation Army (PLA) who began using the facility after the transfer of sovereignty of Hong Kong on 1 July 1997.
+The barracks are currently occupied by the People's Liberation Army (PLA) who began using the facility after the transfer of sovereignty over Hong Kong on 1 July 1997.
 The compound now includes a hospital constructed for the People's Liberation Army, Hong Kong, completed around 1997.

 General information

 A long-standing part of Hong Kong's military history, the Gun Club Hill Barracks arose out of the need to house soldiers on the Kowloon Peninsula following the cession of the area under the 1863 Treaty of Tientsin following the Second Opium War.
 The British were in need of additional military facilities and had begun scouting sites on the Kowloon Peninsula.
 The purpose was not only to house garrisons but also provide military defences on both sides of the harbour.
 With the shoreline being used for civilian activities, sites in the King's Park area were selected to establish encampments.
 The area, dotted with gardens, streams and paddy fields was a popular place to hunt birds and, once the military encampments were established, several firing ranges were set up for training.
 Despite the lack of verification, Sinologist R.G.
 Horsnell believes it is plausible that is how this area got its name.

 The barracks compound is about 10 ha, although the original Gun Club Hill Barracks encompassed a much larger area.
 The military organised a series of tented encampments situated on where now stands Kowloon Park, Gun Club Hill and King's Park.
 They were connected to civilian areas by horse trails in the Chatham Road area.
 Through the years the area has been whittled down to ‘Gun Club Hill’ a smaller portion of the King's Park area between Jordan and Austin Road.